nizamphoenix/DataEngineering/README.md

 **Writing data to BigQuery with DataFlow**
 1.destination table name.
 2.The destination table’s "create" disposition.
-   - controls whether or not BigQuery write operation should
+   -controls whether or not BigQuery write operation should
+       i) create a table if the destination table does not exist(BigQueryDisposition.CREATE_IF_NEEDED);
+       also a schema needs to be provided if not then fails at runtime, or
+      ii) If the destination table does not exist, the write operation fails.(BigQueryDisposition.CREATE_NEVER)
+3.The destination table’s "write" disposition.
+   -The write disposition specifies whether the data you write will
+       i) replace an existing table(BigQueryDisposition.WRITE_TRUNCATE),
+      ii) append rows to an existing table(BigQueryDisposition.WRITE_APPEND), or
+     iii) write only to an empty table(BigQueryDisposition.WRITE_EMPTY).